Rajang River

 The Rajang River (Sungai/Batang Rajang) is a river in Sarawak, northwestern Borneo, Malaysia.
 The river originates in the Iran Mountains, flows through Kapit, and then towards the South China Sea.
-At approximately 565 km, the river is the seventh-longest in Borneo and the longest in Malaysia.
+At approximately 565 km, the river is the seventh-longest in Borneo and the longest and largest by volume in Malaysia.

-Malaysia's largest and tallest (160m) hydro electric project, the Bakun Hydro Electric Dam, is located on the Balui River, a tributary of the Rajang.
+Malaysia's largest and tallest (160 m) hydro electric project, the Bakun Hydro Electric Dam, is located on the Balui River, a tributary of the Rajang.
 Other important tributaries include the Katibas River, Ngemah River, Iran River, Pila River, Balleh River, Bangkit River and the Kanowit River.

 Etymology

 In Sarawakian Malay, a major river is named Batang (meaning "trunk" or "tree" in Malay) as it is the main larger stream which took its "root" from its tributary rivers which is known as Sungai ("river" in Sarawakian Malay) and branches out again at the delta, thus the Rajang River is known as Batang Rajang in Malay.

 Upriver areas, such as the areas surrounding the headwaters, are called "Ulu" (which means "upriver") or "Hulu" in Malay.
 "Hulu Rajang" is the upriver section of the Rajang river.
 Places along the river that are too small to be called towns are named "Nanga" in the Iban language, which is the language used in the areas where the tributaries join the main river.
 Examples of Nangas are: Nanga Ngemah, Nanga Dap, and Nanga Poi.
 In Iban, "Nanga" means "longhouse" and is often followed by the name of the river that runs by it.
 There are certain communities that use "Rumah" (meaning "house" in Malay), often followed by the name of the headman (thus it can change in time).
 "Long", meaning "confluence", is used by the Orang Ulu (upriver people) to name places located at the confluence between the smaller tributaries and the major river, just as Malay uses the name "Kuala" (meaning "river delta").

 Amongst the Chinese in Sibu, the Rajang River is also nicknamed the "Swan River" (鹅江), probably because of the legendary appearance of a flock of swans flying over the area, resulting in the end of a famine.
 Alternatively, it may originate with the Sibu Chinese immigrants regarding the Melanau people as "Go" people because their staple food was "Sago".
 "Go" is pronounced in a similar way to the Hokkien word for "Swan".
 Chinese immigrants may have been reminded of another "Swan River" back in China.